 Be more responsive

 Candidates don’t want to feel like they are being ignored or not cared for during the recruitment process.
-If they just applied, send an apply confirmation email with next steps in the hiring process.
+If they just applied, send an application confirmation email with the next steps in the hiring process.
 If they have a phone screen, explain to them what to expect in a possible interview.
-When they are in the interview process, let them know how long before the hiring manager will let them know about a decision.
+When they are interviewing, let them know how long before the hiring manager will let them know about a decision.
 You need to take the time to provide answers for your customers and follow up with them when you can.
-They will truly appreciate that you were able to send a quick email or provide an update on a phone call.
+They would truly appreciate it if you could send a quick email or provide an update on a phone call.

 Monitor the recruitment process

-As you start to incorporate more customer service into the recruitment process, it’s important to evaluate it and see what is changing.
-Monitor your organization’s online profiles, like Glassdoor, Indeed and LinkedIn, to see what candidates are saying about you as an employer, as well as your hiring process.
+As you start incorporating more customer service into the recruitment process, evaluating it and seeing what is changing is important.
+Monitor your organization’s online profiles, like Glassdoor, Indeed, and LinkedIn, to see what candidates say about you as an employer and your hiring process.
 Be sure to get feedback from candidates as well, whether or not they end up getting hired.
-You can have recruiters follow up with candidates, or send some type of anonymous survey.
-This way you can receive honest feedback and see where improvements can still be made.
+You can have recruiters follow up with candidates or send some type of anonymous survey.
+This way, you can receive honest feedback and see where improvements can still be made.

-As it continues to move toward a candidate-driven job market, your organization needs to find ways to stand out.
-Providing true customer service for your candidates is one way to ensure that they will not only have a pleasant recruiting experience, but will become a happy employee.
+As it continues to move toward a candidate-driven job market, your organization must find ways to stand out.
+Providing true customer service for your candidates is one way to ensure that they will have a pleasant recruiting experience and become happy employees.

 Interested in finding out more about how your organization can be prepared to attract new talent?
-Subscribe to our blog below to keep up to date on workplace and recruitment industry trends!
+Subscribe to our blog below to keep updated on workplace and recruitment industry trends!